 He gave a small shrug.
 "Was planning to look anyway.
 Glad I wasn't alone."
 It was the longest string of words he'd said to her.
 He grunted, standing upright.
 "G'night," he said, heading to the back door.

-Slowly his feet stopped, and his bootheel quietly rested on the tiled, mudroom floor.
+Slowly his feet stopped, and his bootheel quietly rested on the mudroom tile.
 He swiveled around a quarter turn.
 "Soul."

 Maka looked to him, unable to see his face, and settled for focusing on the familiar brim of his hat.
 To her dumbfounded blinking, he repeated, "My name is Soul."
 With that, he turned back around and walked out into the cold.